 When Senate Bill 863 was enacted, it was unclear whether CMS would accept an IMR determination as part of its review and approval of a WCMSA proposal.
 Time and again, CMS has not found UR denials alone persuasive enough to omit recommendations made by a treating physician.
-However, while credence may not be given to the UR on its own, ISO Claims Partners has had success when the UR is supported by an upholding IMR grounded in California law.
+However, while credence may not be given to the UR on its own, we have had success when the UR is supported by an upholding IMR grounded in California law.

 Medicare’s policy traditionally defers to local fact finders in determining whether specific treatment is compensable.
-ISO Claims Partners continues to provide a jurisdictionally focused and team-oriented approach to MSP compliance, resulting in innovative medical and legal arguments that not only help limit exposure but also ensure adequate compliance.
+We continue to provide a jurisdictionally focused and team-oriented approach to MSP compliance, resulting in innovative medical and legal arguments that not only help limit exposure but also ensure adequate compliance.
 We work with our clients to keep them informed about intricate state workers' compensation laws, which can improve the likelihood of settling claims involving Medicare beneficiaries.

 Department of Industrial Relations, Division of Workers’ Compensation, State of California